samclaus/msgpack-es/README.md

     Convenience function to call `Encoder.global.encode()`.

+**constructor**

+- `new Encoder(reserve = 128)`

+    Create a new `Encoder` instance.
+You may pass the number of bytes to allocate immediately as an encoding buffer, or it will default to `128`.

 **instance**

-- `Encoder.initialBufferSize = 128`

-    The initial number of bytes to allocate when encoding; buffer will be grown by factors of 2 as necessary.

-- `Encoder.encode(data: any, initBuffSize = this.initialBufferSize): Uint8Array`
+- `Encoder.encode(data: any, reserve?: number): Uint8Array`

     Encode a JavaScript object or primitive to MessagePack format.
-    You may provide a second argument to override the initial buffer size for the single encoding operation.
+You may provide a second argument to ensure that a certain number of bytes is allocated for the encoding buffer before encoding begins.

 - `Encoder.registerExt<T>(ctor: new (...args: any[]) => T, type: number, encoderFn: (data: T) => Uint8Array)`